andrefernandes/docker-shellinabox/README.md

 a GID environment variable that should contain the "docker" gid from the host (again, look in "runshell.sh" where this gid is fetched).

-A variable SIAPORT on the host can be used to change ShellInABox host port (default is 4200).
+An environment variable SIAPORT can be used to change ShellInABox host port (default is 4200).

+An environment variable USERPWD can be used to change the "user" password.

 So, in short:

-* runshell.sh: script sample for starting the container in a host
+* runshell.sh: script sample for starting the ShellInABox container in a host
 * startshell.sh: container's starting script, as in Dockerfile (I dislike entrypoints).